LemmySmackett/LemmySmackettCom/content/stories/general/suicide_box.md

 When cars were first made, there were concerns that the human body couldn't handle speeds over 35 MPH.
 There was a panic that you'd turn to mush right in there in the Model-T. And later on, there was outcry over pollution and land loss from all the roads, health concerns over no one walking anymore, yadda yadda.

-But nobody stopped using cars because they were fast and convenient, and eventually you were just expected to have.
-So fears about safety, health, and the environment, that all went out the window.
+But nobody stopped using cars because they were fast and convenient, and eventually you were just expected to have one.
+So fears about safety, health, the environment—that all went out the window.

 And hey, that's just the way the world works.
 Tough tits.